Photo of my gratitude journal

 Your first step is to introduce a new habit of writing gratitude every day or once a week, whatever timeline you prefer.

-After you introduce this habit, then I suggest you take a bit more time when you write.
+After you introduce this habit, I suggest you take a bit more time when you write.
 Spend a few minutes thinking about the feeling a gratitude thought creates in your chest, try feeling the gratitude and joy inside yourself while you write.

-This gives you a daily topic to write about and think about just as you are about to start your day.
+This gives you a daily topic to write about and think about, just as you are about to start your day.
 And makes the whole process of writing even more interesting.

 You can write in your gratitude journal both in the morning and in the evening.
-Both have great benefits, it all depends on your lifestyle and what you are trying to achieve.
+Both have great benefits; it all depends on your lifestyle and what you are trying to achieve.

-If you on the other hand want something that will put you in a good mood before going to bed then gratitude journaling is a great way to reflect on the day that has passed.
+If you, on the other hand, want something that will put you in a good mood before going to bed, then gratitude journaling is a great way to reflect on the day that has passed.

-It is a way to relax yourself and a far better option than staring at your phone screen before sleep.
+It is a way to relax and a far better option than staring at your phone screen before sleep.

 Gratitude Journal Prompts